kmj333/group-project/README.md

-#Is there a correlaton between the ages of dogs and their owners?
+# Q3: Is there a correlaton between the ages of dogs and their owners?
 I began by cleaning the dataset, solely focusing on the "Owner.Age" and "Dog.Age" columns to make my analysis.
 I ran checks throguh both of these columns using the UNIQUE, MIN, and MAX functions.I found that the "Owner.Age" column had inconsistency issues, with about 20 cells that had "Nov-20".
 I was unsure of the meaning of the date, and it was only 20 cells, so I decided to delete the entire rows.
 The "Birth Year" column was clean, but the format was not in age year format so I made a new "Age" column by subtracting the Birth Year from 2021.

 I then proceeded to import the dataset into R Studio where I made a histogram, barplot, and boxplots.